Note: To know the maximum number of sending domains you are eligible for, refer to your pricing plan.

 Do the following:

-- Copy the Hostname from JetSend and paste it into the Label or Host field of the DNS record.
+- Copy the CNAME host from the Domain Verification page and paste it into the label or host field of the DNS record.

-- Copy the CNAME value from JetSend and paste it into the Destination or Target field of the DNS record.
+- Copy the CNAME value from the Domain Verification page and paste it into the Destination or Target field of the DNS record.